Anchorsify/Anchorsify.github.io/_projects/Raiton.md

  - Seal Speed: 34
  - Tags: Area of Effect, Environmental

-Effects: You can move up to CHA/10 yards from your original location while maintaining this technique; moving (or being forcibly moved) any further causes it to end.
-Within the field, all chakra-based sensing (such as chakra-sensory ninja, and the Yurokensei technique) has a -20 penalty, and Doujutsu outright fail to function (i.e., they give none of their normal benefits).
+Effects: Within the field, all chakra-based sensing (such as chakra-sensory ninja, and the Yurokensei technique) has a -20 penalty, and Doujutsu outright fail to function (i.e., they give none of their normal benefits).
 Electronic and electrical devices in this area are additionally useless.
 The dampening also interferes with other lightning-based chakra, reducing the damage of all Raiton in its Area by 20%, and the large amounts of ambient lightning chakra interferes with earth-based chakra, reducing the damage of Doton by 25% and increasing their Chakra costs and Upkeeps (if relevant) by 5.

+This technique is centered on the user and moves with them, but does so slowly; The field itself can shift its center point to follow you at a rate of 1 yard per IC, but if you ever go further than (CHA/10) yards from the center of the field, the upkeep is forcibly aborted, and the technique ends.